 If you don’t need a collaboration suite, you can still connect your professional email address with your existing Gmail account for free.

 Why Use Google Workspace Instead of Your Web Host for Domain Hosting?

 Those that already have a website often also have an email address that includes their domain name, courtesy of their web hosting provider.
-These providers include not just the custom email address, but also email hosting and an interface for managing your inbox.
+These providers include not just a custom email address, but also email hosting and an interface for managing your inbox.

 The trouble with these services is that they’re not as user-friendly or reliable as Gmail or any of the other major email services.
-The email systems they provide are also outdated, clunky and lacking in all the modern features most of us have become accustomed to, thanks to Google.
+The email systems they provide are also outdated, clunky, and lacking in all the modern features most of us have become accustomed to, thanks to Google.